BobBuildTool/bob/doc/manual/configuration.rst

 the build result.

 A common host dependency that "taints" the build result is the host compiler.
-While the host compiler typically does not change it limits the portablilty across machines in the form of binary artifacts.
+While the host compiler typically does not change it limits the portability across machines in the form of binary artifacts.
 The dependency on the host architecture is obvious but also the libc has to be considered.
-This can be extended to other libaries that might be used by the recipe.
+This can be extended to other libraries that might be used by the recipe.

 To let Bob know about the usage and state of an external host resource a fingerprint script can be used in the recipe.
-The ouput of the fingerprint script is used to "tag" the created package.
+The output of the fingerprint script is used to "tag" the created package.
 If the fingerprint changes the package is rebuilt.
 The fingerprint is also attached to the binary artifact.
 To download a binary artifact of a package the fingerprint has to match.

+The fingerprint does not apply to the `checkoutScript`, though.
+If the result of your `checkoutScript` depends on the host that it runs on, you have to set :ref:`configuration-recipes-checkoutdeterministic` to `False`.
+The fingerprint serves only as virtual input to the build and package steps to declare to Bob what part of the host is used by the recipe.

+The impact of the host that is declared by a fingerprint script applies only to the result of a recipe.
+Specifically, it does not apply to the implied *behaviour* of any provided tools.
+This means that when using a tool from another recipe that is directly or indirectly affected by a fingerprint the using recipe is not affected.
+The rationale for this exception of transitivity is that it typically does not matter *where* a tool is built but but how it *behaves*.

-See :ref:`configuration-recipes-fingerprint` and
+See :ref:`configuration-recipes-fingerprintScript` and
 :ref:`configuration-recipes-provideTools` where fingerprint scripts can be configured.